Jeff Horner

 Jeff Horner (born August 1, 1983) is an American former basketball player.
 He is best known as a point guard for the University of Iowa Hawkeyes basketball team.
-Horner is currently head coach of the Truman State Bulldogs men's basketball team.
+Horner is currently head coach of the Buena Vista University men's basketball team.

 Early life and college

 Horner was born in Mason City, Iowa.
 His father Bob Horner was Mason City High School varsity basketball coach.
 Horner made a verbal commitment to the University of Iowa while in the ninth grade.
 Horner's sister Kristin played basketball for Drake University.

 High school

 Born in Mason City, Iowa, Horner graduated from Mason City High School in Mason City, Iowa in 2002.
 In his senior season, Horner averaged 31.2 points, 8.7 rebounds, and 6.8 assists per game, leading the prep team to a 21–2 overall record.
 He shot 53% from the field and 73% from the free throw line as a senior, averaged 25.3 points a game as a junior, along with 10.1 assists and 5.2 rebounds.
 He averaged 21.2 points, 10.2 assists and five rebounds per game as a sophomore, and led Mason City to 2 state tournament appearances as a junior and senior, with a 38–7 record over those two seasons.